CMS Expert Guide to Crypto Regulation in Chile

 However, the current tax regime considers cryptoassets as investment assets and taxes them accordingly, which presents challenges when using them as a means of widespread and lower-value payments.

 Yes, the Central Bank issued a preliminary report in May 2022, assessing the issuance of a central bank digital currency (CBDC) for Chile.
-This report concludes that the issuance of a CBDC would contribute to achieving a more competitive, innovative, inclusive and resilient payment system capable of protecting personal information, particularly in the context of advancing towards the digitisation of the economy.
+The second report was issued in April 2024, These report concludes that the issuance of a CBDC would contribute to achieving a more competitive, innovative, inclusive and resilient payment system capable of protecting personal information, particularly in the context of advancing towards the digitisation of the economy.

 However, the Central Bank also highlights the various challenges involved, which are being investigated by the “Blockchain Observatory” (an internal management body from the Central Bank itself).